Birdall History, Family Crest & Coats of Arms

 Early History of the Birdall family

 This web page shows only a small excerpt of our Birdall research.
-Another 609 words (44 lines of text) covering the years 1086, 1206, 1230, 1273, 1273, 1316, 1500 and 1655 are included under the topic Early Birdall History in all our PDF Extended History products and printed products wherever possible.
+Another 305 words (22 lines of text) covering the years 1086, 1206, 1230, 1273, 1273, 1316, 1500 and 1655 are included under the topic Early Birdall History in all our PDF Extended History products and printed products wherever possible.

 Birdall Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Birdall has been recorded under many different variations, including Burstall, Burstal, Burstalle, Birstall, Birkestalle, Berstall, Byrstall, Burstow, Burstoe and many more.

 Early Notables of the Birdall family (pre 1700)

 More information is included under the topic Early Birdall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Birdall family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Birdall or a variant listed above: Mary Harvey Bearsly, who came to Massachusetts in 1635; Joseph Bearsly, who arrived in Massachusetts in 1635; Agnes Kempe Birdsall, who settled in Boston in 1635.